Rantesh/RobotCode/README.md

 * 2/14 Refactored Auto2 and Auto3.
 Auto3 should work but we forgot to test it.
 * 2/16 Spent the whole night testing Auto.
 At the end of the night we got the bad RoboRio working!
 * 2/17 Setup encoder for testing, put all of our timed autonomous variables into SmartDashboard, still need to test this.
+* 2/18 Whichever encoder we put in ports 0 and 1 works; the other will not work.
+We may have fixed this error by using k2X instead of k4X, but couldn't test.
+Setup but have not tested ForwardDistance for use going backwards.